jaraco/jaraco.windows/README.rst

 Installation
 ============

-You should install this module the normal way using pip or easy_install.
+You should install this module the normal way using pip.

 If you want to monkeypatch the os module to include symlink compatibility, you should add the following to your ``usercustomize`` or ``sitecustomize`` module: